Parenclitic network analysis of methylation data for cancer identification: Results and discussion

 \section{Results and discussion}

-As is evident from the examples of the pairwise gene methylation level diagrams, there exists intrinsic variability in both healthy and tumour tissue samples (see Figs. \ref{fig:1} and \ref{fig:2}).
+As we can see from the examples of the pairwise gene methylation level diagrams, there exists intrinsic variability in both healthy and tumour tissue samples (see Figs. \ref{fig:1} and \ref{fig:2}).
 Therefore, parenclictic networks built from both data classes should have random-like and complex structure.
 To get a general idea on the appearance of the resulting networks, we present indicative examples of BRCA-positive and negative donors, plotting the $1000$ edges with largest weights and incident nodes (Fig.\ref{fig:3}).
-Instructively, for cancer subjects they typically comprise several star-type subgraphs, with the most abnormally methylated genes as vertices.
+Remarkably, for cancer subjects they typically comprise several star-type subgraphs, with the most abnormally methylated genes as vertices.
 At the same time, healthy subjects yield considerably more homogeneous networks.

-Discrimination of cancer-positive and negative DNAm profiles is implemented by standard machine learning classification algorithms, namely, Support Vector Machine (SVM) and Random Forest (RF) \cite{Cortes_1995,Breiman_2001}.
+Distinguishing between cancer-positive and negative DNAm profiles is implemented by standard machine learning classification algorithms, namely, Support Vector Machine (SVM) and Random Forest (RF) \cite{Cortes_1995,Breiman_2001}.
 The binary classifiers are trained on 12 topological indices calculated for parenclictic networks as described in Methods: